Keksuccino/docs_fancymenu/docs/faq.md

 ### How can I make the Player Entity render behind other elements?

-The [Player Entity element](./elements#player-entity) normally renders in front of 2D elements regardless of layer order.
+You generally cannot force a [Player Entity element](./elements#player-entity) behind normal 2D elements through the [Layers widget](./layers-and-groups).
+Its renderer can ignore normal GUI layer order.
+Design the layout around that limitation or use a pre-rendered image when strict layer ordering is required.

 ### My Player Entity has only one leg!
 What happened?